Fed confident on U.S. growth, opens door wider to rate hike

 U.S. stock markets and bond yields rose as investors digested a statement that evinced faith in the economy while still projecting a slow-going approach to rate hikes.
 The dollar rallied broadly against major currencies.

 After some initial volatility, futures markets continued to point to a rate rise in September, while 13 of 19 big Wall Street firms polled by Reuters said they expected an increase by June, in line with results from a November survey.
-FED/R (Full Story)
+[FED/R]

 The Fed has held benchmark overnight rates near zero since December 2008.